britolliver/HairStyle-Quiz/README.md

 # HairStyle-Quiz

 My very first independent project.
 I am still learning a lot and feel like a beginner so I wanteed it to be simple.
+It is called demo because I followed a spring-boot demo to set up this project because I thought Thymeleaf was not working.

 ## Purpose: ##